kszr/cpython/Doc/howto/instrumentation.rst

 and the remainder indicates the call/return hierarchy as the script executes.

-For a `--enable-shared` build of CPython, the markers are contained within the libpython shared library, and the probe's dotted path needs to reflect this.
+For a `--enable-shared` build of CPython, the markers are contained within the libcobra shared library, and the probe's dotted path needs to reflect this.
 For example, this line from the above example::

    probe process("python").mark("function__entry") {

 should instead read::

-   probe process("python").library("libpython3.6dm.so.1.0").mark("function__entry") {
+   probe process("python").library("libcobra3.6dm.so.1.0").mark("function__entry") {

 (assuming a debug build of CPython 3.6)